|

 element and either the length, or the last element of the interval.
 If the

-length is specified, the last element should be null
+length is specified, the last element should be null, if a last

 element is used to confine the interval, length should be a negative value.